poynt/developer/_posts/2017-04-07-integrating-gift-cards-and-custom-tenders.md

 CODE_UNEXPECTED_EXCEPTION
 ~~~

+<p>&nbsp;</p>

+## FAQ

+**When I perform a refund the Payment Fragment shows status Refunded but after Transaction list refreshes the SALE transaction is still showing as refundable**<br>
+Please check the logcat to see if `PUT` call to record the refund in the Poynt cloud has failed.
+This could happen if your transaction processor did not set all of the required fields in the Transaction object.
+The developerMessage in the error response will indicate which required field is not set.

 <!-- feedback widget -->
 <SCRIPT type="text/javascript">window.doorbellOptions = { appKey: 'eDRWq9iHMZLMyue0tGGchA7bvMGCFBeaHm8XBDUSkdBFcv0cYCi9eDTRBEIekznx' };(function(w, d, t) { var hasLoaded = false; function l() { if (hasLoaded) { return; } hasLoaded = true; window.doorbellOptions.windowLoaded = true; var g = d.createElement(t);g.id = 'doorbellScript';g.type = 'text/javascript';g.async = true;g.src = 'https://embed.doorbell.io/button/6657?t='+(new Date().getTime());(d.getElementsByTagName('head')[0]||d.getElementsByTagName('body')[0]).appendChild(g); } if (w.attachEvent) { w.attachEvent('onload', l); } else if (w.addEventListener) { w.addEventListener('load', l, false); } else { l(); } if (d.readyState == 'complete') { l(); } }(window, document, 'SCRIPT')); </SCRIPT>